nabeelamerchant/dand-p7-data-visualization/README.md

 - Added labels to the male and female bars
 - Added a description to the visualization
 - Made the percentage view the initial view
+- Created a TicketClass variable so that the data in the interation aligns with the axis label

 <h5>Second version of the data visualization:</h5>